 Time to link the shelves.

 We attached the 3/8-inch plywood pieces to the tops by using a nail gun and some glue.
-This is when those clamps come in handy, just like having a second set of hands to keep everything aligned and flush.
+This is when those clamps come in handy, just like having a second set of hands to make everything aligned and flush.

 To ensure your nail gun can still get in between shelves or build them in by levels: